 Whether you’re upgrading the fire suppression equipment in your existing facility or seeking the proper fire protection for a new special hazard application, the system must be carefully designed to meet your needs.
 Then, professional installation ensures proper functionality if the time ever comes to use it.

 Once installed, you can’t simply ignore your special hazard suppression system.
-Routine inspections and maintenance are necessary to comply with standards set by the National Fire Protection Association (NFPA), state and local fire codes, and your insurance company.
+Routine commercial and industrial special system inspection and maintenance are necessary to comply with standards set by the National Fire Protection Association (NFPA), state and local fire codes, and your insurance company.
 At the completion of each service visit, we’ll provide you with a detailed inspection report for your records.

 If your special hazard suppression system activates in response to a fire, it’s critical that you refill it as soon as possible to restore it to fully operational status.
 We refill contained gas systems and perform repairs as well.

 If you think your business could benefit from special hazard fire suppression, let Fire Pros set you up with the system you need to protect against fire and prevent harming sensitive equipment.
-We are a certified and licensed fire protection contractor working in Michigan and Indiana.
-With our help, your business will be as safe as possible from fire!
+We are a certified and licensed fire protection contractor working in Michigan.
+With our help, your business will be as safe as possible from a fire!

-To schedule special hazard fire suppression services in MI or IN, please contact Fire Pros today.
+To schedule special hazard fire suppression services such as an industrial special systems inspection in MI, please contact Fire Pros by calling (800)968-2871 today.

 The most common causes of commercial fires are cooking equipment, heating equipment, electrical and lighting equipment, smoking materials, and intentional fires.
 By knowing what may cause a commercial fire, your business can take proper precautions, such as special hazard suppression systems, to prevent damage to your property.